 In 1965, the theatre was purchased by the Nederlander Organization and a year later, the venue reopened as a playhouse with the premiere of original musical Sweet Charity.
 Since then, the Palace Theatre has gone on to host many notable productions, including Applause, Oklahoma!, La Cage aux Folles, Beauty and the Beast, West Side Story, Annie, Sunset Boulevard, SpongeBob SquarePants and more.

-Interact with the Palace Theatre Seating Chart before buying your tickets.
+Check out the Palace Theatre Seating Chart here.

 - Note that some parts of the stage on the side closest to you could be blocked from view by the theater wall.
 Avoid booking extreme corner seats in the orchestra.